What are the recent State Pension changes?

 It’s worth pointing out that you can still earn an income once you reach State Pension age, as you don’t have to stop working.
 If you decide to stay in employment, you can delay claiming your State Pension by a few years, which could help you secure additional money when you choose to retire.

 When can I claim the State Pension?

-The age at which you can claim the State Pension is rising.
-For many years it was 65 for men and 60 for women, but by the end of 2018 the State Pension age for women will rise to 65.
-It’s increasing further for men and women to 66 by 2020 and 67 by 2028.
+The age at which you can claim the State Pension is going up.
+For many years it was 65 for men and 60 for women, but the State Pension age is now 65 for both men and women.
+It’s increasing further to 66 by 2020 and 67 by 2028.

 Over the next few decades it’s expected to rise again until eventually it’ll be calculated based on average life expectancy.
 People in their twenties today are predicted to have a State Pension Age of at least 68.